Null-MC/CSM/readme.md

 # Minecraft CSM Sample

+> ⛔ **This is still an early work-in-progress!** While your encouraged to check it out, please do not try to adopt any of the work here in your own projects until it is ready.
+Once it is, this message will be replaced and GitHub Releases will be available.

 A very minimal proof-of-concept/template for using Cascaded Shadow Mapping in Minecraft.
-Since there is no access to the CPU side for splitting the frustum, culling, and shadow buffers - this technique instead uses a single shadow buffer split into 4 quadrants.
-Each equally sized quadrant is used as a cascade, meaning this approach uses a fixed count of 4 cascades.
-Since this is all handled in a single pass, geometry is shifted into each quadrant based on distance.
-Because there is no overlap between cascades, it is required to sample all cascades to find occlusions.

-Currently this requires Optifine, as vanilla Fabulous shaders do not provide a shadow pass, and Iris does not support the required `at_midBlock` attribute.
+This is meant to serve as a learning resource or template for other works, not as a final product itself.

-# Shadow Types
+## Shadow Types
-#### None
+- **None**
   No shadows at all.

-#### Basic
+Just a visual/performance benchmark comparison.

+- **Basic**
   Uses the Optifine defaults for shadow mapping, with no additional improvements.

-#### Distorted
+It's expected to look _really_ bad...

+- **Distorted**
   Uses the Optifine defaults for shadow mapping, but also applies distortion to the projection to improve detail of nearby shadows.

-#### CSM
+This significantly improves quality, but also causes visible displacement of long shadows.

+- **Cascading**
   Splits the shadow map into 4 cascades with varying levels of detail.
+This greatly improves shadow quality in the same way as distorted shadow maps, but does not cause any visual distortion since it is completely orthographic.
+This does however introduce artifacts when objects transition between different cascade levels.

+## Filter Types
+- **None**
+  No filtering of shadow map, just a simple binary result.

+- **PCF**
+  Uses a fixed-size kernel to perform percent-closer-filtering of the shadowmap.
+This provides a fixed softening factor for shadows, but also introduces visual artifects as sample occlusion will increase with light angle.

+- **PCF + PCSS**
+  Extends PCF filtering with percent-closer-soft-shadows.
+This technique uses an additional pre-blocker-check to adjust the radius of the PCF filtering, removing the artifacts caused by PCF alone.

 # Implementation Details
-Coming Soon
+Since there is no access to the CPU side for splitting the frustum, culling, and shadow buffers - this technique instead uses a single shadow buffer split into 4 quadrants.
+Each equally sized quadrant is used as a cascade, meaning this approach uses a fixed count of 4 cascades.
+Since this is all handled in a single pass, geometry is shifted into each quadrant based on distance.
+Because there is no overlap between cascades, it is required to sample all cascades to find occlusions.

+:warning: Currently this requires Optifine since Iris does not yet support the required `at_midBlock` attribute.
+This notice will be updated as soon as the Iris team finishes adding support.

 ### Special thanks to: